 A student enrolled as a graduate student in a degree-seeking program is eligible to receive assistance through the Federal Work Study Program.
-In order to be considered for the Federal Work Study program, a student must demonstrate financial need, which is determined by completing the FASFA.
+In order to be considered for the Federal Work Study program, a student must demonstrate financial need, which is determined by completing the Free Application for Federal Student Aid (FASFA).
 A student can be a full-time or part-time student at Peirce and be eligible for Federal Work Study.
 A student can choose to work on campus or at an approved off campus location.
 The student is paid in the form of a check for the hours he/she works.
+Interested students must maintain a GPA of 3.0 or higher throughout the program, as well as meet eligibility requirements determined by the Office of Student Financial Services.
+The amount of work-study funding that students are eligible to earn during the given academic year will be specified on their financial aid award letters.